-- Avoid contact with people who have returned from COVID-19 countries, in the last 14 days.
+- Avoid contact with people who have returned from COVID-19 affected countries, in the last 14 days.

 - Avoid shaking hands or hugging socially.

-- If you have come back from overseas travel from any country where cases of COVID-19 are present or have been possibly exposed to a COVID positive case, a 2-week self-quarantine to observe for symptoms is a must.
+- If you have come back from overseas travel from any country where cases of COVID-19 are present or have been possibly exposed to a COVID positive case, a 2-week self-quarantine to observe for symptoms is recommended.
 If symptoms appear, inform your country’s health-line number for getting tested.

 - Always follow and adhere to your government’s health advisory and recommendations.

-- Respect and cooperate with Health Care Workers and ensure their smooth functioning and duty execution.
-This is not only in hospitals, health centers, and labs but also in your premises, residential complexes, and locality during sanitization, quarantining implementation, or contact tracing activities and collecting swab/blood for testing.
+- Respect and cooperate with healthcare workers and ensure their smooth functioning and duty execution.
+This is not only in hospitals, health centers, and labs but also in your premises, residential complexes, and locality during sanitization, quarantine implementation, or contact tracing activities and collecting swab/blood for testing.

 SELF AND FAMILY CARE